Vermont is the most beautiful place on earth, full stop. Ok, so there is also this fairytale mountain castle:

 The course is peaceful and only the chronic pain in my back, the chilly rain, and the humiliation of being dead last kept me from enjoying it more.
 I tried to adjust my posture to ease my back but nothing helps.
 I have tried to accept that I am never going to get to the bottom of what's causing it and to just carry on despite it and not let it circumscribe my life so much.
 It has cut into my marathon training far too much already and I simply need to suck it up and learn to ignore it.
 So, I gritted my teeth and did just that.

 When I got to the turnaround point, a race official in a pick-up truck collected the signs and cones, and the volunteers, who had been waiting just for me, finally got to get out of the rain.
 As I made my way back along the course past each water stop and intersection, the truck followed and picked up the race paraphernalia behind me.
 I apologised to the volunteers at each station, using my "I'm not built for speed" line.
-But the truck crawling alongside me was spoiling the tranquillity of the route and I finally asked him not to follow me.
+But the pick-up truck crawling alongside me was spoiling the tranquillity of the route and I finally asked him not to follow me.

 When the rest of the runners passed me on their way back, each shouted the usual encouraging drivel, "You're a champion!", "Lookin' good!", "Keep going, you can do it!", etc. In NYC, I used to give everyone the finger and curse them out volubly when they did this, but I don't want to risk being asked not to return to my favourite race, so I forced myself to ignore them.
 As I approached the finish line, I was dreading having to run the gauntlet of the remaining crowd's clapping and condescending encouragement.
-As if it isn't humiliating enough to finish last, the cheery, patronising "Look at you!
+As if it isn't humiliating enough to finish last, the artificially cheery, patronising "Look at you!
 You did it!
 You're a winner!" makes one feel like a retard completing an event in the Special Olympics.
 But I had no choice if I wanted to finish.
 The finish line was being taken down as I crossed it but cross it I did, and I managed to keep my temper and confine myself to snapping, "There's no glory in last place."
-One reason I love this race is because there are so few people, and they are so nice, but I will never be able to tolerate that nonsense.
+One reason I love this race is because there are so few people, and they are so nice, but I will never be able to tolerate that condescending nonsense.

 I ran hard for the entire race.
 I never slowed down and never walked.
-I don't approve of people walking in races – if you have to walk, you have no business entering.
+I don't approve of people walking in races—if you have to walk, you have no business entering.
 I was never tempted to walk; I can pretty much run forever.
 The problem is I can't do it fast.
 My time was 3:01, with an average pace of 13:46.
 For comparison, the winner finished in 1:18.
 The winner of the last NY Marathon finished in 2:05.
 Yes, he ran twice as far in nearly an hour less.
 I was 6th out of 6 in my age group, with the next-to-last finisher 13 minutes ahead of me.
-There was one runner in the race older than me – a 68-year-old man who finished in 2 hours.
+There was one runner in the race older than me, a 68-year-old man who finished in 2 hours.

 I used to fret over how slow I am.
 When I started running in 2001, I test-ran a mile full-out at my absolute limit, in 8:30.
 My race pace at that time was around 10:15.
 Since I started running again this spring, I have rarely managed a pace faster than 14:00.
 They say to predict your marathon time, double your half-marathon time and add 15 minutes.
 For the NY Marathon, it's now add 30 minutes because they are letting over 40,000 runners in.
 This means that the first two miles are so tightly packed that you can only shuffle, sardine-like, shoulder-to-shoulder in the crowd.
 I hate that, but unless you are an elite runner let out at the front, you're stuck.
 It really drags down times; you simply can't make up for such a slow start.
 But that calculation would put me at 6:30 and that is simply unacceptable.
 I finished my first NY Marathon in 5 hours.
 Granted, I was 14 years younger and 40 lbs thinner, but my goal is to beat that time this November.
-Somehow, despite my back, in the next 2 ½ months I have to get a heckuva lot faster.
+Somehow, despite my fucking back, in the next 2 ½ months I have to get a heckuva lot faster.

 I was supposed to drive home at that point but I was so enchanted by the tranquillity and beauty of the landscape that I decided to stay another night.
 I am supposed to be applying for jobs and taking care of myriad "to do's" but I have felt too burned out, especially since I have had to deal with an unexpected family crisis that occurred, with impeccable timing, the day before my farewell party at work.
 It's an intractable and frustrating situation, easily solvable with money I don't have, that has piled stress on top of burn out.
 I couldn't afford to stay but I just could not bring myself to leave.
 I need a proper vacation, by which I mean significant time away from all problems and stress.
 But that's not gonna happen.